-Innovative, holistic, mindful, research-based activity designed to address a social problem in a sustainable manner.
+Innovative, holistic, mindful, research-based DOING designed to address a social problem in a sustainable manner.
 It is DOING with purpose, engaging thoughtfully & experientially.

 Activities can range from volunteering for a group like Oxfam, to working for Americorps, to starting your own organization or social movement to tackle an as-yet-not-addressed social problem—as long as wherever you land on this continuum you are actively engaged with a sustainable and innovative approach to transforming the conflicts in our lives.

 Social Entrepreneurship is, therefore, at its core:

 Innovative, Thoughtful, and Sustainable Action Addressing Social Problems